 Discover The Best Online Hearing Test

-Glad you asked.
 Digital and direct-to-consumer health testing is on the rise.
 From prescription checks to fertility, to DNA testing, health tech companies are finding easier, more affordable ways to do health tests.

 This increases access to health care but not all digital health testing is equal.
 When it comes to hearing tests, this is especially true.
-We looked at what sets the Audicus Online Hearing Test apart and why ours is the best online hearing test for you.

-What is the Audicus Online Hearing Test
+What is the Best Online Hearing Test?

-After opening the Audicus Online Hearing Test in any web browser, users fill out information about their hearing needs and a bit of personal information.
+After opening the Audicus Online Hearing Test in any web browser, users fill out info about their hearing needs and a bit of personal information.
 The test requires headphones or earbuds for accuracy and takes under 20 minutes to complete.

 Once it begins, it tests each ear at five frequencies twice by playing a series of tones.
 If you’ve been to the audiologist, this will feel familiar.
 Once completed, the user gets a full overview of their unique hearing loss.

 The results give a number out of 5, rating from a 1, which is “Your hearing needs help,” to number 5, “You have hearing happiness.”
-The results then break down further by the left and right ear at five frequencies and provide a recommendation for the hearing aid that will cover your hearing loss and provides next steps for customizing a device.
+The results then break down further by the left and right ear at five frequencies and provide a recommendation for the hearing aid that will cover your hearing loss and provide the next steps for customizing a device.

 In August 2017, the Over-the-Counter Hearing Aid Act was signed, enabling Americans to purchase hearing aids without a clinical audiogram.
 This allowed Audicus to program hearing aids to the Online Hearing Test without needing customers without an audiogram.